 You don't need to worry too much about how much power your phone or tablet can accept, since it will draw only the amount of power it requires.
 Buying a fast charger now will offer you some level of future-proofing for when you later upgrade to a new model that supports faster charging.

+This Anker device is a desktop charger with multiple USB outputs.
 There are five USB outputs in total, with four full-size USB and one USB-C, the latter a Power Delivery port that operates at up to 30W.
-This is enough to charge some USB-C laptops, such as a MacBook, but others will require a higher input so be sure to check your laptop's spec before you buy.
+This is enough to charge some USB-C laptops, such as a MacBook, but others will require a higher input.

 The remaining four USB outputs share a 30W maximum output and use intelligent technology to work out how to best share that power, but independently each can operate at up to 12W.